Tarboro High School: Athletics

-The school has won 9 state football championships.
+The school has won 10 state with a Back To Back Championship in 2024-2025 over Corvin Community and Power house Murphy Bulldogs football championships.
 In 2021, the football team won its fourth state championship in five seasons.

 The boys' track and field team won back-to-back state championships in 1973 and 1974, led by coach Carter Ray Suggs.

 Demographics

 The demographic breakdown of the 551 students enrolled in the 2020-2021 school year was: